 In front of the lighthouse I make some selfies.
 Anyway – I made my planned bike tour all the way here!
-A thousand kilometers from Luxembourg to Brittany.
+From Longwy via Reims and Rouen, the Normandy coast, Mount Saint Michel, Saint Malo to the northwestern coast of Brittany.
+A thousand kilometers from Luxembourg to Roscoff.
 I am a little bit proud of myself.

 In the evening sun I make a few rounds through the city.
 Rosko can really be seen!
 Small stone houses, inevitably several creperies, some hotels and restaurants.
 The church has a high renaissance tower from 1576, which certainly served as a landmark for fishermen and sailors for some time, when there was no lighthouse.
 The „Bellfries“ are striking – the bells are again hanging in stone round arches, which form the tower’s skeleton in a quasi free-standing manner.
 In east-west direction you can look through the tower and see the bells as silhouettes hanging in the arches.